DDrShieh/Covid-19-Analysis/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using WHO data of Covid-19 till 04/03/2020 to better explore:
+For this project, I was interestested in using John Hopkins data of Covid-19 till 04/03/2020 to better explore:

 1. How bad is the world-wide pandemic?
-2. Is the growth of confirmed cases exponential?
-(Is the pandemic worse or better?)
+(Is the growth of confirmed cases exponential?)
-3. Is the pandemic in China, South Korea, Italy, and United States post-peak?
+2. Is the pandemic in China, South Korea, Italy, and United States post-peak?
 (Is it under control?)
-4. Is the data reliable?
+3. Is the data reliable?
 (Does our analysis accord with current situation?)
-5. Is the population density an signficant factor to impact pandemic?
+4. Is the population density an signficant factor to impact pandemic?
 (Should the countries with high population density pay more attention to response to covid-19?)

 ## File Descriptions <a name="files"></a>